 Dog Selection: The Spokane Police Department's first dogs were imported German Shepherds trained in Schutzhund (protection dog sport).
-Each K-9 is tested and trained in a rigorous program to insure only the finest K-9’s are qualified to protect the citizens of Spokane.
+Each K-9 is tested and trained in a rigorous program to ensure only the finest K-9s are selected to protect the citizens of Spokane.
 We look for dogs that are social and fearless.
-We need dogs that are social because they will work around many different Officers (not necessarily just their handler) during their career.
+We need dogs that are social because they will work around many different officers (not necessarily just their handler) during their career.
 We also need dogs that are fearless because of the demands of their deployments on the street.
 It is not uncommon to return dogs that fail to meet the standards that are set.

 The Spokane Police K-9 Unit accepts donations for the purchase of dogs, equipment and safety supplies.
-Please contact K-9 Sergeant Sean Wheeler by phone 509.625.4116 or email firstname.lastname@example.org.
+Please contact K-9 Sergeant Stephen Anderson by email at firstname.lastname@example.org.

 Donations can be made out to: Spokane Police K-9 Unit.
 Please contact Sgt.
-Sean Wheeler if you have any questions regarding donations and thank you for your support.
+Stephen Anderson if you have any questions regarding donations and thank you for your support.

 For in progress crimes and emergencies call 911

 To report a non-emergent crime contact: